RedBearAK/toshy/README.md

     - Package layering is used currently
     - GNOME Wayland session requires extension

-- Fedora Asahi Remix 39 (Fedora for Apple Silicon MacBooks)
+- Fedora Asahi Remix 39 (Fedora for Apple Silicon Macs)

     - Reported working by user (See Toshy issue #98)